🔼The name Caesar

 Vespasian brought back the cult of the divine Julius Caesar.
 After the destruction of the temple in Jerusalem, he rerouted the tax that Jews paid for temple maintenance to benefit the temple of Jupiter Capitolius, "the victor of the Jews and their God," and decreed that all Jews who paid the tax were exempt from the otherwise mandatory imperial worship.
 Since the gospels as we have them were completed after the destruction of the temple, this fundamental dilemma indubitably was discussed at length, projected back on the teachings of Jesus (Matthew 22:15-22, Mark 12:13-17, Luke 20:20-26).

 General Titus Flavius Vespianus (39 - 81 AD), son of Vespasian, swang his legions into Judea with the intent to once and for all suppress any Jewish uprisings.
 This ended with the three-year siege of Jerusalem, during which his father left for Rome to be coronated.
-In 70 AD, Titus finally sacked Jerusalem, during which the temple was destroyed (by Jewish rebels themselves, according to Josephus), and the state of Israel ceased to exist until it was resurrected in 1948.
+In 70 AD, Titus finally sacked Jerusalem, during which the temple was destroyed (by Jewish rebels themselves, according to Josephus; see our article on Dalmanutha), and the state of Israel ceased to exist until it was resurrected in 1948.

-While in Egypt concerned with grain, Vespasian had earned himself the nickname The Mule, and that made Titus the Mule's Foal.
+While in Egypt Vespasian had been forced to resort to trade, which earned himself the nickname The Muleteer, and that made Titus the Mule's Foal.
 Also because Jesus had compared His own death and resurrection to the destruction of the temple (John 2:19, Matthew 24:2), very few in the original audience of the gospels would not have recognized in Jesus' triumphant entry of Jerusalem on a mule's foal, the idea that the destruction of Jerusalem by Titus was to be a catalyst for the furtherance of mankind's collective wisdom, of which the Jews had been the ambassadors (Zechariah 9:9, Matthew 21:5).